 7. All school rules apply to the bus and at bus stops.

 Parents can communicate with the school via email or phone throughout the school day.
 When calling for a teacher, the office will take a message and relay it in a timely manner.
 We are committed to responding to families in a respectful, responsive manner within a reasonable amount of time.
-Other forms of communication are as follows: school website, weekly Blue Note, Principal’s blog, Champ Cheers!, and teacher newsletters.
-Student progress will be communicated during conferences (held in November and March), and demonstrated on report cards three times a year (November, March, and June).
+Other forms of communication are as follows: school website, weekly Blue Note, and teacher newsletters.
+Student progress will be communicated during conferences (held in November and March), and demonstrated on report cards three times a year (sent home in November, March, and June).

 If students or parents have a concern, the first step is bringing this to the attention of the school employee directly involved.
 For example, if concerned about a student’s grade, the student or parent/guardian addresses it with the classroom teacher.
 To appeal the teacher’s decision, the next step is meeting with the principal.
 Please be aware that any requests from students and parents for a particular teacher cannot be honored.
 Ongoing concerns should be addressed with the principal or by using the conflict resolution process to resolve the conflict.
 The parent or student may appeal the principal’s decision to the Burlington superintendent of schools.